-I sorta promised my husband I wouldn’t spend much on craft supplies this holiday so I have been keeping my word and finding great ways to recycle instead.
+I sorta promised my husband I wouldn’t spend much on craft supplies this holiday, so I have been keeping my word and finding great ways to recycle instead.
 These ornaments are fun, fast, and cheap.
-Also as I sit writing this I am looking at how awesome these ornaments are on a lit Christmas tree.
+Also as I sit writing this, I am looking at how awesome these ornaments are on a lit Christmas tree.
 This is such an easy Christmas ornament craft that make great kid made gifts as well.

 - Start by choosing your photos or cards and tracing the lid on the back of it.